 He made a lot of efforts to develop Persia in various aspects.
-Many foreign books in medicin, astrology and philosophy were translated into Persian.
+Many foreign books in medicine, astrology, and philosophy were translated into Persian.
 The most famous Iranian university called Jundi Shapur was built by his order.
 Shāpur passed away in 273.

 Goethe, the famous German poet has been inspired by Hafez.
 This Iranian poet is the master of composing ghazals in Persian poetry and stayed above everyone else till now.
 He was buried in Shiraz cemetery.
 Even after his death, dignitaries like Rabindranath Tagore visited his tomb to show their profound respect.

-All his lifetime, he had focused on the value of pure heart, love and smartness in expressing his opposition to dominating politicians without getting into trouble.
-Therefore, his works are characterized by figurative style.
+All his lifetime, he had focused on the value of pure heart, love, and smartness in expressing his opposition to dominating politicians without getting into trouble.
+Therefore, his works are characterized by a figurative style.

-Afterward he began traveling to learn more.
-So, he went to Syria, Arabia, Lebanese, Egypt, Rome, India and China.
+Afterward, he began traveling to learn more.
+So, he went to Syria, Arabia, Lebanon, Egypt, Rome, India, and China.
 He got back to Shiraz in 1234 and soon wrote his two famous books “Boostan” and “Golestan”.
 He also wrote several other books and finally passed away in 1269.
 Sa’di was buried in his convent where he had several followers.

 Another famous figure in the Fars dignitaries museum is the founder of Zand dynasty who was very well-respected by all the people of Zand tribe.
 They supported him well in his military campaigns.
 He occupied Isfahan and showed his military might during a few other battles.